HVI, 3 suspects yield over P500,000 shabu, firearms in Bukidnon

 Recovered from suspects were 35 heat-sealed transparent plastic sachets containing substance believed to be shabu, a .45 cal Colt MK IV, a .45 cal Colt Government Model, a .38 caliber pistol loaded with two live cartridges, and a homemade shotgun.

 The arrested individuals and the confiscated items are in the custody of Valencia City Police Station for proper disposition.
-(Jo Ann Sablad)
+(SunStar Philippines)